seu-as-code/seu-as-code.archetype/README.md

 You can add the `--all` command line parameter to see the complete list of all tasks, including non-public utility tasks.

 ### Graphical User Interface
-In addition to interacting with your SEU-as-Code project using the traditional command line interface, Gradle also offers a graphical user interface you can use:
+In addition to interacting with your SEU-as-code project using the traditional command line interface, Gradle also offers a graphical user interface you can use:
 ```groovy
 gradlew --gui